knance-exchange/knance-api-docs/README_KO.md

 https://api.knance.com/{version}/{method}

-### /public/markets
+### /public/coins

-Used to get the available trading markets at exchange.
+Used to get the available trading coins at exchange.

 Parameters